 4.5 staff work days are lost each year as a result of sickness and ill health.
-Minor illnesses (such as coughs and colds) were the most common reason for sickness absence in 2016.
+Minor illnesses (such as coughs and colds) were the most common reason for sickness absence.

 Prevention is better than cure and even more so during this crucial time of the year, therefore an awareness on how you can reduce staff sickness and absence could be the key difference for you being ‘Winter Ready’ this year.
 What could reclaiming staff sick days mean to your bottom line?